ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 ### On what I wasn't sure would be best for the AoE ECG
+#### Having resources deplete
+* Would resources taken be indicated by taking them off the space?
+* Would resources taken be tracked instead of taking them off the space?
+* How many resources would you get before having to re-build the Farm/Lumber Camp/Mine/Fish Trap
+   * Would technologies like Horse Collar, Heavy Plow, and Crop Rotation increase the amount of food gathered from a farm?
+   * Would technologies like Horse Collar, Heavy Plow, and Crop Rotation decrease how quick farms deplete?

+#### Having map cards indicating how to set-up the map for a variable set-up
+* Indicating where particular terrain is
+* Indicating resource distirubtion
+* Indicating player counts the map supports

 #### Having a map with regions that can be contested for
 * How big would it be?